-The Bank's regulatory capital requirements for market risks of the trading portfolio are determined using the standardized approach ("TSA").
+The Bankøs regulatory capital requirements for market risks of the trading portfolio are determined using the standardized approach (õTSAö).
 Under this approach, interest rate exposures are charged both for specific risks and general market risk.
-The general market risk charge for trading and FVOCI portfolio is calculated based on the instrument's coupon and remaining maturity with risk weights ranging from 0% for items with very low market risk (i.e., tenor of less than 30 days) to a high of 12.5% for high risk-items (i.e., tenor greater than 20 years) while capital requirements for specific risk are also calculated for exposures with risk weights ranging from 0% to 8% depending on the issuer's credit rating.
-On the other hand, equities portfolio are charged 8% for both specific and general market risk while FX exposures are charged 8% for general market risks only.
+The general market risk charge for trading and Fair Value through Other Comprehensive Income (FVOCI) portfolio is calculated based on the instrument coupon and remaining maturity with risk weights ranging from 0% for items with very low market risk (i.e., tenor of less than 30 days) to a high of 12.5% for high risk-items (i.e., tenor greater than 20 years) while capital requirements for specific risk are also calculated for exposures with risk weights ranging from 0% to 8% depending on the issuer credit rating.
+On the other hand, equities portfolio are charged 8% for both specific and general market risk while foreign exchange (FX) exposures are charged 8% for general market risks only.